Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Simulations

 \subsection{Benchmark tasks}

+To begin, the proposed method's performance as an RL method is compared to conventional methods in general RL benchmark simulations.
+Because these general RL benchmarks are stationary problems, the adaptability of the proposed method to non-stationary problems, which is one of its advantages, is not evaluated here, but will be validated in real robot experiments in the following section.

-In the dynamic simulations, the agent learns the given tasks, which have $|\mathcal{S}|$-dimensional state space and $|\mathcal{A}|$-dimensional action space, through $E$ episodes with up to $T=1000$ time steps.
-After learning, the agent performs the learned task 50 times to compute the sum of rewards for each, and median of them is given to be the score.
-The agent with different random seeds tries to learn each task 20 trials for statistical evaluation.
+In the dynamic simulations, the agent learns the given tasks, which have $|\mathcal{S}|$-dimensional state space and $|\mathcal{A}|$-dimensional action space, through $E$ episodes with up to $T = 1000$ time steps.
+After learning, the agent repeats the learned task 50 times to compute the sum of rewards for each, and the median of these is used to calculate the score.
+The agent attempts to learn each task 20 times with different random seeds for statistical evaluation.

 Four benchmark tasks for DRL simulated by Pybullet Gym~\cite{brockman2016openai,coumans2016pybullet} are prepared.
 They are listed in Table~\ref{tab:sim_environment} (also see Fig.~\ref{fig:sim_env_snap}).
 Their purposes (i.e., their reward designs) are given as follows: \begin{enumerate} {(\alph{enumi})} \item InvertedPendulum: A cart keeps a pole standing. \item Swingup: A cart swings up a pole and keeps it standing. \item HalfCheetah: A two-dimensional cheetah with two legs walks forward as fast as possible. \item Ant: A three-dimensional quadruped walks forward as fast as possible. \end{enumerate}